 “I want you to know that I’ve heard your concerns and your ideas about greater transparency, engagement and building a deep, Democratic bench across all 102 counties,” Kelly said.
 “I want to be the next Chair of the Democratic Party of Illinois because I have the qualifications, experience, relationships and vision to lead this party into the future.”

-Kelly succeeds former House Speaker Mike Madigan, who led the state’s Democratic Party for over 20 years before he stepped down after he was implicated in the ComEd bribery scandal.
+Kelly succeeds former House Speaker Mike Madigan, who led the state’s Democratic Party for 20 years before he stepped down after he was implicated in the ComEd bribery scandal.

 The election of a new party chair was itself historic.
 It was the first time two Black women ran for the party’s top post.
 When Madigan resigned from the position, the consensus among state Democrats was that a Black woman had to be Madigan’s successor.

 When Kelly and Harris emerged as the top two candidates, it set off an intense public battle that rekindled memories of the 2019 Chicago mayoral race between Lori Lightfoot and Cook County Board President Toni Preckwinkle.

 Before Wednesday’s historic vote, news reports favored Harris to come out on top.
 She was backed by Governor J.B.
 Pritzker and U.S. Senator Tammy Duckworth.
 Among the 36 voting members of the Democratic State Central Committee, Congress- men Bobby Rush and Danny K. Davis, as well as Cook County Clerk Karen Yarbrough voted for her.